Atlanta Child Wrongful Death Attorneys

 Click here for more verdicts and settlements.

 Wrongful death happens when someone is killed either intentionally or through an act of negligence.
+In other words, were it not for one person’s actions, another person’s death would not have happened.
 If someone hurt your child through their negligent actions, they could be held liable for wrongful death.
 The same applies to anyone that behaves in a reckless manner that causes your son or daughter’s death.
 In the case of negligent behavior, it must be proven that the defendant owed your son or daughter a level of care and failed to apply this standard when necessary.
 This can occur in a variety of different circumstances, such as:

 - Car, truck, or motorcycle accidents

 - Medical malpractice